tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Well, our kids are even more priceless than any basketball player.
 And their education is even more important than playing a game well.

+# Being a Fan Isn’t Easy

+- Being a fan of your kids is not just rooting for them at the occasional soccer game.
+It’s not just telling them they’re special.
+It’s also putting yourself out there, taking risks for them.
+It’s being willing to defy conventions, to encourage them to defy conventions if they feel their calling demands it.

+- You tried your whole life to raise a kid who is comfortable with themselves, who is confident, who is competent, who could be successful.
+When your efforts begin to bear fruit, real challenges will sprout up alongside.
+As they push the boundaries of their comfort zone, they may well push you out of yours.
+But that’s good!
+That’s what we want!

+- We have to believe in our kids.
+To be their fans.
+To be willing to risk with and for them.
+If we don’t believe in our kids, who will?
+Be a real fan.
+It’s not easy, but where would the world be if great parents had always taken the easy route?

+# This Is the Great Leveler

+- My father came from the province of León in Castile, Spain and worked for thirty-nine years in the open-hearth for the Bethlehem Steel Company.
+Every day, before he left for work, he would remind my sister and me how important it was to be smart.
+“In this life,” he would say, “the big, strong guys are always taking from the smaller, weaker guys but... the smart take from the strong.”

+- It’s simple fatherly wisdom: use your brain.
+It’s the secret weapon of underdogs everywhere, available to all and always free.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY